NiDarren6/CS370-2/documentation.md

 ##### 3. Frontend
 - **React.js**: Powers the interactive UI of the dashboard.
-- **Hosted on Vercel**: Ensures scalable delivery of the frontend content.
+- **Hosted on [Vercel](https://vercel.com/)**: Ensures scalable delivery of the frontend content.
+- Vercel is a cloud platform designed to deploy front-end applications quickly and efficiently.
+Vercel streamlines deployment, providing automatic builds, previews, and production deployments linked directly from a Git repository.
+This integration facilitates continuous deployment and ensures that updates to the repository translate into live changes without requiring manual intervention.

 #### Installation
 To set up the environment for development: